awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.md

 A *cluster* is a collection of one or more cache nodes, all of which run an instance of the Redis cache engine software\.
 When you create a cluster, you specify the engine and version for all of the nodes to use\.

 The following diagram illustrates a typical Redis cluster\.
 Redis clusters can contain a single node or up to six nodes inside a shard \(API/CLI: node group\), A single\-node Redis \(cluster mode disabled\) cluster has no shard, and a multi\-node Redis \(cluster mode disabled\) cluster has a single shard\.
-Redis \(cluster mode enabled\) clusters can have up to 90 shards, with your data partitioned across the shards\.
+Redis \(cluster mode enabled\) clusters can have up to 250 shards, with your data partitioned across the shards\.
+The node or shard limit can be increased to a maximum of 500 per cluster if the Redis engine version is 5\.0\.6 or higher\.
+For example, you can choose to configure a 500 node cluster that ranges between 83 shards \(one primary and 5 replicas per shard\) and 500 shards \(single primary and no replicas\)\.
+Make sure there are enough available IP addresses to accommodate the increase\.
+Common pitfalls include the subnets in the subnet group have too small a CIDR range or the subnets are shared and heavily used by other clusters\.
+For more information, see [Creating a Subnet Group](SubnetGroups.Creating.md)\.
+For versions below 5\.0\.6, the limit is 250 per cluster\.

+To request a limit increase, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and choose the limit type **Nodes per cluster per instance type**\.

  When you have multiple nodes in a shard, one of the nodes is a read/write primary node\.
 All other nodes in the shard are read\-only replicas\.

 Typical Redis clusters look as follows\.